 I want to flip the tables and this time ask you, my dear readers, for some advice.
 What can I do to sell more one-hour consultations?
-It’s my favourite service to provide, typically clarifies a lot of stuff for the client and provides them with great value, and it’s quite convenient as far as overhead/organization goes.
+It’s my favorite service to provide, typically clarifies a lot of stuff for the client and provides them with great value, and it’s quite convenient as far as overhead/organization goes.
 I’m open to anything, so don’t be intimidated or feel like it’s a “stupid” suggestion or “too obvious.”

 Prizes for good suggestions include:

 – Dofollow links added to this post, featuring your desired anchor text, as well as a line or two of copy around it.
 Linking to deep pages is fine too.

 – Hourly consultations with yours truly, for really great suggestions.